 - altered bone structure in the feet

 It is not always possible to prevent diabetic peripheral neuropathy.
-However, people can greatly reduce their risk of developing it by properly controlling their blood sugar levels.
+However, people can greatly reduce their risk of developing it — or developing serious complications — by regulating their blood sugar levels.

 Some steps a person can take to help keep their blood sugar levels in check are: